cruzgodar/wilson/README.md

 - `fullscreenOptions`: an object with the following fields:
 	- `fillScreen`: a boolean for whether to resize the canvas and world to fill the entire screen.
 Defaults to `false`.
 	- `animate`: a boolean for whether to animate the transition to fullscreen.
 Defaults to `true`.
+	- `closeWithEscape`: a boolean for whether to close fullscreen when the escape key is pressed.
+Defaults to `true`.
 	- `useFullscreenButton`: a boolean for whether to use a button to enter and exit fullscreen.
 Defaults to `false`.
 	- `enterFullscreenButtonIconPath`: a string for the path to the enter fullscreen button image.
 Required (and only allowed) if `useFullscreenButton` is `true`.
 	- `exitFullscreenButtonIconPath`: a string for the path to the exit fullscreen button image.
 Required (and only allowed) if `useFullscreenButton` is `true`.